Home » Territorial pathways

 Transitions

-The aim of this pathway is to work together to come up with different ways of tackling social and environmental challenges.
-You'll discover practical solutions devised by local players to support the transition, and you'll be invited to put your own ideas into action through a participatory activity.
-In the heart of an area where local innovation goes hand in hand with unspoilt nature, this pathway will help you appreciate the natural, cultural and gastronomic heritage of the Pays Bassin d’Arcachon & Val de Leyre.
+This tour invited participants to imagine together different ways of addressing social and environmental challenges.
+A day devoted to discovering concrete solutions devised by local stakeholders to support the transition in the region, it encouraged participants to take action through a participatory activity.
+In the heart of a region where local innovation goes hand in hand with unspoilt nature, this course provided an opportunity to appreciate the natural, cultural and gastronomic heritage of the Arcachon Bay & Val de Leyre region.

-After a welcome from the Mayor of Audenge and local councillors, we're off to La Maison des Acaciasa third-party centre run by PRiSME, which is committed to social and environmental change.
+After a welcome from the Mayor of Audenge and local councillors, we're off to La Maison des Acacias, a third-party centre run by PRiSME, which is committed to social and environmental change.
 Reel laboratory for environmental and social innovation, this place embodies a dynamic of ‘working together’, reinventing ways of working, creating and cooperating in the area.
 It's an inspiring journey to the heart of a collective space where experimentation, social links and inclusion come alive on a daily basis.

 Required: rainwear (as a precaution) and suitable footwear for walking